MateoLopezAr/MateoLopezAr/README.md

 - 🔭 I’m currently studying Software Development.
 - 🌱 I’m currently learning C#, Java and I'd like to learn some web developments languages like Javascript, CSS, HTML, etcetera.
-- 🤔 I’m looking for help about the languages I'm learning, and would like you to help me with that.
+- 🤔 I’m looking for learning and growing everyday.
 - 💬 Ask me about whatever you need, even if you need help with your proyects, we could colaborate.
 - 📫 How to reach me: Can contact me trough programming.matt@gmail.com or +57 3126706356
 - 😄 Pronouns: He/Him/His